chenenaoui/ETL_kubernetes/README.md

 ---

-## B. Running the ETL Pipeline and API Locally
+## Running the ETL Pipeline and API Locally

 Utilizing Docker Compose simplifies the orchestration of your application's containers.
-It is used to define and run multi-container Docker applications, with configuration specified in a `docker-compose.yml` file.
+Docker Compose defines and runs multi-container Docker applications, with configuration specified in a `docker-compose.yml` file.
 Follow these steps:

 1. **Start the Docker containers:**